Mohit-Ak/CarND-Advanced-Lane-Lines/writeup.md

 ![banner][image10]

-### In this project, your goal is to write a software pipeline to identify the lane boundaries in a video.
+### Goal - To identify the road lane boundaries in the video of a camera attached to the car.
 ---

 **Advanced Lane Finding Project**